vpnagraj/shiny-workshop/notes.md

 Like we mentioned above, Shiny is developed by RStudio.
 So it's no suprise that the RStudio IDE has some Shiny-related features.
 In particular, the Shiny project structure makes it really easy to spin up app templates.
 To use this feature:

 1. Create a new project in RStudio (either in a new directory or existing directory)
-2. Select Shiny app and give it a name.
+2. Select Shiny app and give it a name

 This will create a ui.R, server.R and .Rproj file (which is useful for maintaining a relative file structure when you're working on your app ...) all in the directory you've specified.